 Each section is programmed independently for frequency, 'Q' and gain.
-The illustration at the top of the next page shows this from front-panel and Web interface perspectives.
+The screen shots at the top of the next page show this from front-panel and Web interface perspectives.
 The ubiquitous bass boost is centered at 30Hz with a low 'Q' of 0.4.
-The next EQ point reduces 'tubbiness' at 300Hz by a couple of dB.
-A bit of a 'presence lift' at 1.5kHz aids speech articulation, and a few dB of 'sparkle' at the tippytop rounds out this profile.
+The next EQ point reduces 'tubbiness' at 300Hz by 3dB.
+A hint of a 'presence lift' at 1.5kHz aids speech articulation without sounding 'screechy,' and a few dB of 'sparkle' at 8kHz rounds out this profile.